JacquelineUlkenUZH/SoCo_Assignment_02/README.md

   files          Specify lgl source files to run

 options:
-  -h, --help     show this help message and exit --trace TRACE  Log details of start and end times to FILENAME
+  -h, --help            show this help message and exit -t TRACE, --trace TRACE
+                        Log details of start and end times to FILENAME -d, --usedatetime     Use datetime instead of perf_counter to trace execution times (not recommended)

+### Reporting

+usage: reporting.py \[-h\] file

+Takes tracing from lgl_interpreter.py and generates a report

+positional arguments:
+  file        Specify lgl log files to report on

+options:
+  -h, --help  show this help message and exit

 Command-line arguments are parsed using `argparse`.